 Watch a Parade on Bourbon Street

-When I was there in March, I heard there was going to be a parade celebrating Italian culture, so I made sure to be on Bourbon Street when it happened.
+When I was there in March, I heard there would be a parade celebrating Italian culture, so I made sure to be on Bourbon Street when it happened.

 Check the city website's calendar of events when planning your trip to see what will be happening.